joelparkerhenderson/ways-of-working/README.md

 * Appreciations
 * Action Items

-Have a strong signal to end:
+For standups and standowns, have a strong signal to end:

 * For example, one person says 3, 2, 1, then everyone claps